oren/oren.github.io/articles/how-to-score-a-business-plan/README.md

 * Does the entry have the potential to make a significant positive impact on society?
 Will it improve the quality of life for people and our planet and help contribute to a better, safer and more prosperous world?
 * Does the team discuss measurable efforts to minimize consumption, use, and byproduct waste, while bolstering profitability/cost containment?

+## 9. Exam For 'Business Plan Judge Certificate'

+**Question 1:** Business Plan A is 52233342 and Business Plan B is 02233340.
+Can you score each one?

+**Answer:** Business Plan A score is 24 (5+2+2+3+3+3+4+2) and Plan B score is 17 (5+2+2+3+3+3+4+2).

+---

+**Question 2:** What is the highest score Business Plan cat get?

+**Answer:** 24

+---

+**Question 3:** Business Plan A is missing Social Responsibility.
+What is the highest score Business Plan A can get?

+**Answer:** 22.
+If Social Responsibility missing, the Business Plan lost 2 scores.

+---

+If you answered correctly and you understand it, congratulations!
+You are a Business Plan Judge.
+Your first competition is [Dempsey Startup Competition](https://foster.uw.edu/centers/buerk-ctr-entrepreneurship/entrepreneurship-competitions/dempsey-startup-competition/).